-Federally recognized Indian Tribe (“Indian Tribe” or “Tribe”): As defined in Section 1(b) of E.O.
+Federally recognized Indian tribe (“Indian tribe” or “tribe”): As defined in section 1(b) of E.O.

-13175, is an Indian or Alaska Native Tribe, Band, Nation, Pueblo, Village, or Community that the Secretary of the Interior acknowledges to exist as an Indian Tribe pursuant to the Federally Recognized Indian Tribe List Act of 1994, 25 U.S.C. § 479a.
+13175, an Indian or Alaska Native tribe (see VIII (D) for more information), band, nation, pueblo, village, or community that the Secretary of the Interior acknowledges to exist as an Indian tribe pursuant to the Federally Recognized Indian Tribe List Act of 1994, 25 U.S.C. §§ 5130, 5131.

-Consultation: Based on the definition in Section 5 of E.O.
-13175, refers to an accountable process ensuring meaningful and timely input from tribal officials on NOAA policies that have tribal implications.
+Consultation: As described in section 5 of E.O.
+13175, an accountable process that ensures meaningful and timely input from tribal officials on NOAA regulatory policies that have tribal implications.

-Consultation protocol: An agreement between NOAA and a Federally-recognized Tribe describing the elements and procedures for implementing government-to-government consultation and E.O.
+Consultation protocol: An agreement between NOAA and a federallyrecognized tribe describing the elements and procedures for implementing government-to-government consultation and E.O.
 13175.

+Engagement: The range of interactions with tribal governments that may be similar to (but does not rise to) the level of formal government-to-government consultation (e.g., sharing of information, data, perspectives, feedback and concerns, joint projects and education and outreach).

-Policies that have tribal implications: All regulations, legislative comments, proposed legislation, and other policy statements or actions that have substantial direct effects on one or more Indian Tribes, on the relationship between the Federal government and Tribes, or on the distribution of power and responsibilities between the Federal government and Tribes.
+Policies that have tribal implications: As defined in section 1(a) of E.O.
+13175, all regulations, legislative comments, proposed legislation, and other policy statements or actions that have substantial direct effects on one or more Indian tribes, on the relationship between the federal government and tribes, or on the distribution of power and responsibilities between the federal government and tribes.

-Tribal official: An elected or duly appointed official of Indian tribal governments or authorized intertribal organizations.
+Tribal official: As defined in section 1(d) of E.O.
+13175, an elected or duly appointed official of Indian tribal governments or authorized inter-tribal organizations.

+Tribal trust resources: Those resources, either on or off Indian lands, retained by or reserved by or for Indian tribes through federal treaties, federal statutes, judicial decisions and executive orders, which are protected by a fiduciary obligation on the part of the United States.